StockSharp/AlgoTrading/Designer/Gallery/Schemas/ATR_Range/README.md

 - **Long entry**: The distance travelled over the last four candles is at least one ATR, the close is above the close four candles ago and the position is flat.
 The order buys the shared volume at market.
 - **Short entry**: The distance travelled over the last four candles is at least one ATR, the close is below the close four candles ago and the position is flat.
 The order sells the shared volume at market.
 - **Exit**: A long is closed on the first candle that closes below the simple moving average, a short on the first candle that closes above it.
 Both exit blocks carry the close-position condition, so each of them can only act on the side it is meant for.
-There is no stop loss and no take profit, as in the original strategy.
+There is no stop loss and no take profit.

 ## Parameters